hazem-kamel/React-Movies-App/README.md

 # React Movies App

-Project name is a Movies Responsive React App that displays list of movies coming from https://api.themoviedb.org It is also live at Netlify. **https://movies-react-app-tmdb.netlify.com**.
+Movies Responsive React App that displays list of movies coming from https://api.themoviedb.org It is also live at Netlify. **https://movies-react-app-tmdb.netlify.com**.

 ## **Prerequisites**